Below is a sampling of some of our most Frequently Asked Questions. Don’t see your specific question? Contact us and we will provide an answer!

 Q: Where can I find the high tide times for the Blue Heron Bridge?

-A: Check out our Blue Heron Bridge webpage, which features lots of helpful information about the shore dive, as well as a site map.
-Click here to download the 2018 High Tide times and get started planning your dive!
+A: Check out our Blue Heron Bridge page, which features lots of helpful information about the shore dive, as well as a site map.
+Click here to download the 2020 High Tide times and get started planning your dive!

 Q: Its been years since my certification and I haven’t dove.
 What should I do?

-A: Before your next dive, consider taking a Refresher Course, or hiring a Private Dive Guide who will accompany you every step of the way on your dives.
-You can also sign up for a PADI Scuba Review to review your in-water skills and basic dive knowledge.
+A: Before your next dive, consider taking a Refresher Course, or hiring a Private Dive Guide to accompany you every step of the way on your dives.
+Or, sign up for a PADI Scuba Review or PADI Reactivate to review your in-water skills and basic dive knowledge.
 We offer all of these options for your convenience.

 Q: Where can I go snorkeling?